BlossomiShymae/RiotBlossom/README.md

 # Using with ASP.NET Core
 RiotBlossom can be used with [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-6.0), a cross-platform and open-source web framework.

-One way of setting up for your totes awesome needs is to create a service container class for dependency injection.
+One way of setting up for your totes awesome needs is to inject the `IRiotBlossomClient` as-is using dependency injection~*

-We can first add a `IHttpClientFactory` to the services collection.
 ```csharp
 var builder = WebApplication.CreateBuilder(args);